 More information can be found on the Intranet (after login)

 With this incentive, funding is made available to finance the fourth year of a PhD fellow, when the acquired external funding through an EU Framework programme only provides funding for three years.
-The incentive fits the advice of the Board of Deans, stating there must be guarantees for four years of funding at the start of a PhD fellowship.
+The incentive fits the advice of the Research Council, stating there must be guarantees for four years of funding at the start of a PhD fellowship.